-The summer fling between Elio and Oliver is rendered in a breathtaking Italian landscape, brimming with the most beautiful, artistic imagery and set to a Sufjan Stevens soundtrack.
+Elio and Oliver’s summer fling is rendered in a breathtaking Italian landscape, brimming with the most beautiful, artistic imagery and set to a Sufjan Stevens soundtrack.
 The story takes place in 1983, and is chock full of that 80s swag and fashion that I so admire.
 And of course, it is an erotic love story between men.
 The underlying melancholy of their temporary romance is subtle and sweet.

 Yes, by all accounts, I should have loved this movie, and the book it is based on.

 Timothée Chamalet has been lauded for is performance.
 He is a young, talented actor, who speaks multiple languages and plays the piano.